tfluhr/test-project/docs/chapters/desktop-workflow.md

 ## Uploading to a Web Server

+Once you're done editing your textbook, go to your terminal and type in `make textbook` to generate a fully-fuctional static website that you can be uploaded to any web server or hosting service.
+This command creates and places all of your output files within a folder called `public`.
 The contents within the `public` folder are intended to be ready for distribution with the public.
-The `make html` and `make textbook` commands will generate a fully-functional static website that you may upload to any web server or hosting service.

-To demonstrate this step, we can use [Netlify Drop](https://app.netlify.com/drop).
+This part is optional, but to demonstrate the process of uploading the files to a web server, you can use [Netlify Drop](https://app.netlify.com/drop).
 [Netlify](https://netlify.com) is a web hosting service that specializes in static websites.
 Here's a video to demonstrate the Netlify Drop feature:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/-LRlQ_jaLAU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>